-Manual testers serve as the first users of the system and ensure high-end user experience.
+Manual testers serve as the first users of the system and ensure a high-end user experience.

-Because frameworks lack human observation and cognitive abilities, automated testing can’t guarantee desirable user-experience.
+Because frameworks lack human observation and cognitive abilities, automated testing can’t guarantee a desirable user experience.

 Manual testing is costly as it needs experts to perform testing.

 Automation testing is cost-effective as testing frameworks are reusable and can work for a long time.

 Performs testing efficiently and is ideal for large-scale testing.

 Human error promotes lower accuracy.